ZGIS/sentinel-2-id-generator/README.md

 It should be reflected that an image is a sub-set or partially identical with another image.

+## Image footprints

+It should be reflected in the id that two images have the same footprint, but were acquired at different times.

 ## Image versions

 Images might be re-processed by ESA using a different software version.
 The version should be reflected in the id.